erasmus-without-paper/ewp-specs-architecture/README.md

 This chapter describes general error handling rules, which are followed by most of the EWP APIs whenever an error occurs.

-When encountering any errors, clients in the EWP Network MUST call the [Monitoring API][monitoring-api].
+When encountering any errors, clients in the EWP Network SHOULD call the [Monitoring API][monitoring-api].

  * If the service is **temporarily unavailable** for some reason (like maintenance), then servers MUST respond with the HTTP 5xx status